-- Action 1 Review best management practices. - Action 2 Dedicate financial resources to fund, if adopted.
+Action 1 - Review best management practices.

+Action 2 - Dedicate financial resources to fund, if adopted.

-SUSTAINABILITY 4 - Support and advance energy efficiency, resource conservation, and renewable energy programs.
+SUSTAINABILITY 4 - Support and advance energy efficiency, resource conservation, and renewable energy programs, policies, and uses.

-- Strategy 1 Continue partnerships with nonprofit organizations to improve their operations. - Strategy 2 Continue to be a resource to the community on sustainable practices. - Action 1 Complete website enhancements to better promote available services. - Action 2 Provide educational events. - Action 3 Establish other programs through partnerships with cities, the University of Iowa, community school districts, and other organizations.
+Strategy 1 - Continue partnerships with nonprofit organizations to improve their operations.

+Strategy 2 - Continue to be a resource to the community on sustainable practices.

+- Action 1 Complete website enhancements to better promote available services. - Action 2 Provide educational events. - Action 3 Establish other programs through partnerships with cities, the University of Iowa, community school districts, and other organizations.